zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

 ### Convert Applicable Properties to OSGi Configurations

 Properties in modularized features have changed and must now be deployed separately in [OSGi configuration files](/docs/7-2/user/-/knowledge_base/u/system-settings#exporting-and-importing-configurations) (OSGi Config Admin).

+For example, use these steps to create a `.config` file specifying a root file location for a Simple File Store or Advanced File Store:

+    1. Create a `.config` file named after your store implementation class.

+    Simple File Store:
+    `com.liferay.portal.store.file.system.configuration.FileSystemStoreConfiguration.config`

+    Advanced File Store:
+    `com.liferay.portal.store.file.system.configuration.AdvancedFileSystemStoreConfiguration.config`

+    1. Set the following `rootDir` property and replace `{document_library_path}` with  your file store's path.

+    ```properties
+    rootDir="{document_library_path}"
+    ```

+    1. Copy the `.config` file to your `[Liferay Home]/osgi/configs` folder.

 Use the [`blade upgradeProps`](/docs/7-2/reference/-/knowledge_base/r/blade-cli) command to scan your `portal-ext.properties` file to discover which properties are now set via OSGi Config Admin.
 You can also check the upgrade log from previous attempts for traces like these: